miketout/VerusServicesSetup/Tails-Wallet.md

 veruscoin/zcutil/fetch-params.sh
 ```

+**NOTE: Should you choose option 1, use the preinstalled `GtkHash` tool to verify the checksums of your download.**

 ## Integrate wallet into Tails

 Execute below steps in order to integrate the wallet into your Tails installation.